hemantksingh/messup-learn/fundamentals/messaging/Service Orientation.md

 SOA allows organisations to form independent teams around business capabilities and deliver value to end users quickly and frequently.
 SOA-driven design enables platforms, build an entire constellation of products by allowing other people to do the work.

-Business management in 1950s was done by people passing files across business departments.
+A useful analogy: business management in the 1950s was done by people passing files across business departments.
 People were the services and files were the messages.
 That is why we see organisational aspects keep getting linked back to SOA and microservices.

 Conway's Law states organizations design systems that mirror their own communication structure.